35 Metaphors for Smart to Highlight Intelligence

 • “After the news, she was a storm of emotions, unable to focus on anything.”

-• “His outburst was like a storm of emotions, overwhelming everyone in the room.”
+• “His outburst was a storm of emotions, overwhelming everyone in the room.”

 17. A fire burning inside